-START Gallery offers internships each spring, summer, and fall.
-An internship at START Gallery is a terrific opportunity to pursue an interest in arts management and to become more intimately involved within the daily operations of the gallery.
+START offers internships in the fall, spring, and summer terms.
+An internship at START is a terrific opportunity to pursue an interest in arts management while making a contribution to the vibrant artistic life of Wake Forest.

 To be a START Gallery intern you must be currently enrolled as an undergraduate student at Wake Forest University and be present on the Reynolda campus for the internship semester.
-Furthermore, it is important that the intern express a legitimate interest in the mission and goals of the gallery.
-Former interns have predominantly been upperclassmen, but START Gallery does not require that applicants be in a certain grade-level.
-Instead, we encourage students to apply who are mature and established in their course of study.
+Prospective interns must demonstrate self-motivation and a commitment to the arts and to the mission of the gallery.

-Please Note: Because credit for semester internships is offered through the Office of Innovation, Creativity and Entrepreneurship and the Art Department, it is strongly advised that applicants for semester internships are (or are planning to) Art History/Studio Art majors or minors, or Entrepreneurship and Social Enterprise minors.
+Credit for internships during the school year is offered through the Office of Innovation, Creativity and Entrepreneurship and the Art Department.
+As such, it is strongly advised that applicants for semester internships are declared or intended Art History/Studio Art majors or minors, or Entrepreneurship and Social Enterprise minors.

-The START Gallery intern’s duties will include both assistance with clerical gallery procedures and events as well as research, development, and implementation of multiple self-initiated projects.
+The START Gallery intern’s duties will include both assistance with clerical gallery procedures and events as well as development and implementation of self-initiated projects.

 One of the primary roles of the intern will be to help staff the START Gallery and maintain the daily operations of the gallery.
-This includes engaging with visitors to the gallery, facilitating art sales, and minor/routine maintenance.
-The intern may also be involved in maintaining inventory records and management systems, updating and producing content for social media, and installing exhibitions.
-Interns will be expected to staff the gallery for approximately 6-8 hours per week (at least 20 hours during the summer), and may be asked to come in during weekends.
+Operational duties include engaging with visitors to the gallery, facilitating art sales, and routine facility maintenance.
+The intern may also be involved in maintaining inventory records, updating and producing content for social media, and installing exhibitions.
+Interns will be expected to staff the gallery for approximately 6-8 hours per week (at least 20 hours during the summer).

 Internships during the fall and spring semesters are offered for 3 hours of course credit.
 Stipends for summer internships are available through the Office of Career and Personal Development.